 Journal of Gastroenterology and Hepatology 2017: The evidence base for efficacy of the low FODMAP diet in irritable bowel syndrome: is it ready for prime time as a first-line therapy? [moderate evidence]

-Here are hundreds of versions of this story, from different people:
+Here are stories of improved lives, from different people:

 Many studies, including this one, have shown that a keto diet is very effective for weight loss even when the participants are allowed to eat as much food as they need to feel satisfied: